hashicorp/terraform-website/content/source/docs/enterprise/api/policies.html.md

 [Sentinel Policy as Code](../sentinel/index.html) is an embedded policy as code framework integrated with Terraform Enterprise.

-Policies are configured on a per-organization level, and are enforced on all of an organization's workspaces during runs.
-Each plan's changes are validated against the policy prior to the apply step.
+Policies are configured on a per-organization level and are organized and grouped into [policy sets](../sentinel/manage-policies.html#organizing-policies), which define the workspaces on which policies are enforced during runs.
+In these workspaces, the plan's changes are validated against the policy prior to the apply step.
 (For details, see [Run States and Stages](../run/states.html).)

 This page documents the API endpoints to create, read, update, and delete the Sentinel policies in an organization.
 To view and manage the results of a specific run's policy check, use the [Runs API](./run.html).

 ## Create a Policy